 You’ll find us:

-• Treating our mind and body to a healing and invigorating thermal journey at the Scandinave Spa.
+- Treating our mind and body to a healing and invigorating thermal journey at the Scandinave Spa.
 Encircled by Whistler’s old-growth rainforest and rugged Coast Mountain views, you embrace complete silence at the spa, stowing your phone away for a digital detox.
-Allow at least two hours to go through stages of hot, cold and rest, surrounded by nature.
+Allow at least three hours to go through stages of hot, cold and rest, surrounded by nature.

 More ways to get outside.